elena-orlova/deep-stochastic-mechanics/README.md

 ## Overview

-Traditional numerical methods for quantum mechanics suffer from exponential scaling with problem dimension.
+Traditional quantum simulation methods scale exponentially with dimension, making high-dimensional problems intractable.
 DSM addresses this fundamental limitation by:

 - **Adaptive Dimensionality**: Leveraging the latent low-dimensional structure of wave functions
 - **Markovian Sampling**: Using diffusion-based sampling to avoid MCMC samoling for every time step
 - **Novel Stochastic Framework**: Introducing new equations for stochastic quantum mechanics with quadratic computational complexity
 - **Deep Learning Integration**: Combining insights from generative diffusion models with quantum simulation

-### Key Advantages
-- Computational complexity that scales with latent dimension rather than full problem dimension
-- Quadratic scaling with respect to number of dimensions (vs. exponential in traditional numerical methods)
-- Significant performance improvements over existing deep learning approaches for quantum mechanics
+It leads to significant computational advantages for high-dimensional quantum systems.

 ## 🗂️ Repository Structure